-MATERIALS AND METHODS Blood Collection
+Blood Collection

-Whole blood was collected from healthy volunteers (N = 6) by CGT Global (Folsom, CA) following informed consent.
+Whole blood was collected from healthy volunteers by CGT Global/StemExpress (Folsom, CA) after obtaining informed consent (N = 6).
 Blood was processed and evaluated on the day of collection.
-Blood was drawn using 13.3% acid citrate dextrose solution A (ACD-A) as the anticoagulant.
+The blood was collected with the anticoagulant acid citrate dextrose, solution-A (ACD-A), ending with a concentration of 13% anticoagulant.
 Additional ACD-A was added to 60 mL of whole blood to reach a final concentration of 15% for the XCELL system to meet manufacturer guidelines.
 A small volume of anticoagulated blood from each donor was aliquoted for baseline complete blood count (CBC) analyses.